-Understanding the vast range of opportunities in the tech sector can be approached by looking at the kinds of organisations involved and the variety of available roles.
+Below we expand on the vast range of opportunities in the tech sector by looking at the kind of organisations involved and the variety of available roles.

 Employing Organisations

-- household names such as Google, Microsoft, LinkedIn, Apple and IBM, to more specialist local firms like Nominet (domain names) and Sophos (cyber-security), and
+- Technology creators: create hardware and software for end-users.
+These include household names such as Google, Microsoft, LinkedIn, Apple and IBM, as well as more specialist firms like Nominet (domain names) and Sophos (cyber-security).
+Other technology creators include gaming and digital entertainment companies as well as technology start-ups, from app developers to high-tech start-ups;

-- the end-users, which are all organisations that use IT to support their core activities, many of which also develop their own tools and software in-house.
-These can be found in all sectors, including banking and fintech, engineering, government, healthcare, law, publishing, retail, science and pharma, and the university sector.
+- End-users: all organisations that use IT to support their core activities, many of which also develop their own tools and software in-house.
+These can be found in all sectors, including banking and fintech, engineering, government, healthcare, law, publishing, retail, science and pharma.

-End-user organisations employ about 55% of the IT workforce and often run highly developed graduate training programmes.
+End-user organisations employ a large proportion of the IT workforce and often run highly developed graduate training programmes.
 Some of the larger technology creators have also established graduate recruitment programmes, whilst smaller start-up companies are keen to hire talented young people excited by the opportunity to work on new tools and concepts in a rapidly developing marketplace.

-It can be helpful to examine the many different roles to decide which ones look the most interesting or promising, depending on your interests and skills.
 There is a very varied selection of roles and even more job titles.
-We recommend that you start by exploring some of the detailed job descriptions available at Prospects: job profiles or TargetJobs: job descriptions (with 29 different roles in IT & Technology), and if you are interested in Data Science, take time to read the outstanding introductory paper (January 2021) written for us by the Oxford AI Society: An introduction to data science - OxAI society (PDF)
+We recommend that you start by exploring some of the detailed job descriptions available at Prospects: job profiles or TargetJobs: job descriptions (with 29 different roles in IT & Technology).
+If you are interested in Data Science, take time to read the outstanding introductory paper (January 2021) written for us by the Oxford AI Society: An introduction to data science - OxAI society (PDF).

 The summaries below offer only a first look at some of the many roles available, and the links will take you to the full job profile on the Prospects.ac.uk graduate careers website: